Homemade Chemical Peel For Acne Scars

 Still, for those of you who are interested, or maybe just a little bit curious, I’ve done the research and checked in with top skincare professionals on all there is to know about how to treat acne scars.
-While there are preventative measures we can take to keep acne scars from forming—like washing our faces daily, controlling oil buildup in our pores, and not picking at blemishes once they appear—the most effective tool for diminishing and even vanishing acne scars from skin’s surface may be a chemical peel.
+While there are preventative measures we can take to keep acne scars from forming—like washing our faces daily, controlling oil buildup in our pores, and not picking at blemishes once they appear—the most effective tool for diminishing and even vanishing acne scars from the skin’s surface may be a chemical peel.
 It’s gentle on the skin but tough on scars.
 Keep reading to learn everything you need to know about using chemical peels to treat acne scars.

 What Is a Chemical Peel?